Guide To Miniature Dog Breeds

 Families With Young Children

 Many families with younger children decide to adopt or purchase miniature breeds because there is less of a chance of their young children getting knocked down.
-There is of course the concern that smaller dog breeds could be more easily injured by toddlers and children that play rough.
+There is, of course, the concern that smaller dog breeds could be more easily injured by toddlers and children who play rough.
+Smaller breeds tend to be easier to manage and contain than larger pups, which is helpful in homes with small children.

 Families That Live In Apartments

-Most large dog breeds and even medium dog breeds require homes with back yards to exercise in.
+Most large and even medium dog breeds require homes with backyards to exercise in.
 Families that live in apartments are often better off adopting or purchasing miniature dog breeds.
+These little pups can get plenty of exercise on a walk around the block or complex.

 People That Can’t Manage Large Dogs

-Some individuals love dogs but simply cannot manage large dogs because of impairment, they are small of stature, or simply don’t care for large dog breeds.
+Some individuals love dogs but simply cannot manage large dogs because of impairment.
+They are small in stature or simply don’t care for large dog breeds.
 While it is possible to train all dog breeds to behave well, there may be instances where dogs need assistance from their owners.
 Elderly dogs sometimes require help getting in and out of vehicles.
 Sick dogs sometimes require help getting upstairs or outside to the bathroom.
-In these situations, it is important that dogs can rely upon their owners.
+In these situations, it is important that dogs can rely on their owners.

 Some People Simply Like Smaller Dogs

-For some people smaller dogs mean dogs that cuddle in their laps, lower fees at the kennel, lower cost preventative medication costs and a dog that they can carry if need be.
-For other people with small dog affinities there is simply one dog breed that has always captured their heart.
+For some people, smaller dogs mean dogs that cuddle in their laps, lower fees at the kennel, lower cost preventative medication costs, and a dog that they can carry if need be.
+For other people with small and toy dog breed affinities, there is simply one dog breed that has always captured their hearts.

 Watch Out For Small Dog Syndrome

 Small dog syndrome can occur when a dog is treated like a person more than a dog.
-People often associate small dogs as being yappy barkers, ankle biting, timid when people approach or aggressive when you’re in their space.
-However, small dogs can be amazing and small dog syndrome can be avoided if you train your dog appropriately.
+People often associate small and toy dog breeds as being yappy barkers, ankle biting, timid when people approach, or aggressive when you’re in their space.
+However, small dogs can be amazing, and small dog syndrome can be avoided if you train your dog appropriately.

 Top Miniature Dog Breeds To Consider